 He was not a mixed existence like me.

-“Is that… how it appears?”
+“Is that… what it looks like?”

 The appearance of him holding onto his own head was far from what one would imagine of a hero who was called the Sky King.
 It only gave off the appearance of a young man who had been beaten down to rock bottom.

-This was most probably his true face.
+This was most likely his true face.

 His previous appearance was nothing more than a mask he had frantically kept on.

-‘And due to the appearance of someone he knew from the past, that mask was completely peeled away’ was how I would word it.
+And due to the appearance of someone he had known from the past, that mask was completely peeled away… was how I would word it.

-Though, I was me and not the Ruphas that he knew of.
+Though, I was “me” and not the “Ruphas” that he knew of.

-“Is, is this person alright?
+“I-is this person alright?
 I feel like even if we let him do whatever he wants, he might get a hole in his stomach and die.”

 This guy, was he really this weak to stress?